schwma/gotify-push/README.md

 # gotify-cli-app - A simple CLI client for the Gotify REST-API

-`gotify-cli-app` is a simple command line client that pushes notifications to the awesome [Gotify](https://github.com/gotify/server) REST-API.
+`gotify-cli-app` is a simple command line client, written in python, that pushes notifications to the awesome [Gotify](https://github.com/gotify/server) REST-API.
 It works by setting default values for all required notification parameters, allowing you to override single parameters.
 This means you don't need to remember the syntax of `curl` or your server's URL and application tokens.
 You can even run `gotify-cli-app` without any parameters to send a predefined notification with default parameters.

 ## Installation